FAQ: TruSTAR for Splunk ES

 To check if your account has the correct permissions, see the section User Requirements in the Splunk ES Installation document.

-Q. How does Splunk ES Urgency Scoring work with TruSTAR?
+Splunk ES Urgency Scoring

 A Threat Activity Notable Event in Splunk ES contains a single Indicator, enabling TruSTAR to adjust the urgency score based on enrichment from TruSTAR enclaves.
 Read more here.

-TruSTAR queries all the Enclaves you have access to in order to obtain the normalized scores for that IOC.
+TruSTAR queries all the Enclaves you have access to in order to obtain the normalized scores for that Indicator.
 TruSTAR assigns the Indicator a score that is equal to the max of all those normalized scores and sets the Notable Event’s Urgency score according that score, as shown in the table below.

 TruSTAR Normalized Indicator Score